SuXYIO/Dotfiles/README.md

 stow foo
 ```

 in this directory

-Where `foo` is the package you want to link.
+Where `foo` is the package you wanna link.
 For example: `stow zshrc` links the `zshrc` package.

 ## Note :memo: